Ab initio simulation of amorphous graphite

-The charge density distribution for the M2 model simulated at 2700K has been presented, together with similar calculations for cG for comparison, in Fig. \ref{fig:slab_CHG}.
+The charge-density distribution for the M2 model simulated at 2700K has been presented, together with similar calculations for c-G for comparison, in Fig. \ref{fig:slab_CHG}.
 The charge distribution was calculated using the Heyd, Scuseria and Ernzerhof (HSE06) hybrid functional \cite{HSE06, HSE06_I,HSE06_II} and has been plotted along two neighboring planes of atoms (labelled `a', `e') and three other parallel, equally spaced slices (labelled `b', `c', `d') in between them (in the gallery).
-For direct comparison, respective planes in LAG and cG have been plotted within the same color range.
+For comparison, respective planes in a-G and cG have been plotted within the same color range.
 For plane (`c'), the colormap shows contributions from both planes.
-The color maps for LAG show a more disordered distribution of charges along the planes of atoms, compared to the cG, particularly because of the presence of bond-length/bond-angle distortion, ring disorder induced puckering, etc. Our calculations have also shown that the variation of the charge density values for the LAG is higher than graphite because of the disorder.
-The charge distribution in the LAG galleries exhibits a low density delocalized electron gas with higher charge on the plane of atoms and monotonically decreasing as we move away into the gallery.
-However, we should note that the majority of the charge density on the most isolated layer from the plane of atoms (plane `c' in Fig. \ref{fig:slab_CHG} is greater than 2.0\% of the maximum charge density on the plane of atoms (layer `a' and `e' ) suggesting the presence of a fairly homogeneous electron gas the galleries built from the bonding orbitals formed from the $\pi$-electrons.
+The color maps for a-G show a more disordered distribution of charges along the planes of atoms, compared to the cG, particularly because of the presence of bond-length/bond-angle distortion, ring disorder induced puckering, etc. Our calculations have also indicated that the variation of the charge density values for the a-G is higher than graphite because of the disorder.
+The charge distribution in the a-G galleries exhibits a low-density delocalized electron gas with higher charge on the plane of atoms and monotonically decreasing as we move away into the gallery.
+However, we should note that the majority of the charge density on the most isolated layer from the plane of atoms, plane `c' in Fig. \ref{fig:slab_CHG}, is greater than 2\% of the maximum charge density on the plane of atoms (layer `a' and `e' ), suggesting the presence of a fairly homogeneous electron gas in the galleries built from the bonding orbitals formed from the $\pi$-electrons.
+The electronic density of states (DoS) of a-G revealed a broad peak at the Fermi level and had no semi-metallic DoS characteristic of c-G.